iamtushara/Machine-Learning-Reference/Machine Learning/0. Data Preprocessing/README.md

 # Data Pre-Processing

-Before we can start building models, we need to ensure that the data passes through a certain checklist of items.
+Before we can start building models, we need to ensure that the data passes through a certain checklist.
 The pre-processing phase deals with structuring the data in a way that can lead to better insights and superior model performance.
 This is one of the most critical and time-consuming part of any Data Science project.

 ## What does Data Pre-Processing entail?